 How Visual Balance Works

 Visual Balance works in the same way as physical balance.
 Physical balance is dependent on the individual forces.
 When the forces acting on two sides balance and cancel out each other, a teeter-totter will be seen to hold its stability and balance.
 Visual balance works in the same way.
 When the visual weight of all sides of an image is equal, the composition will convey a sense of balance.
-To put it simply, visual weight is the measure of how much a single element demands the attention of a viewer.
+To put it simply, visual weight is the measure of how much a single element demands the attention of a viewer in logo designs.

 So how do we achieve a visual balance?
 It is simple, when all parts of your fitness logo hold an area of interest, or carry the same visual weight, it will result in visual balance.
-When your logo lacks a visual balance, you will find some areas of it will be redundant, and won’t draw attention at all.
+When your fitness class logo lacks a visual balance, you will find some areas of it will be redundant, and won’t draw attention at all.

 This is an example of an imbalanced fitness icon: